 The sugar industry is highly competitive.
 The Company competes with foreign and domestic sugarcane and sugar beet processors, as well as manufacturers of corn sweeteners and artificial sweeteners such as aspartame and saccharin.
 Sugar is a volatile commodity subject to wide price fluctuations in the marketplace.
-Sugar prices have been supported by the United States Government through the Agriculture and Food Act of 1981 which restricts sugar imports in order to support the domestic sugar price.
-This Act was scheduled to terminate in 1990.
-The United States Congress in 1990, passed the Food, Agriculture, Conservation and Trade Act of 1990, which extended this price support program to cover the 1991-95 crops of sugarcane.
-The Federal Agriculture Improvement and Reform Act of 1996 which is pending signature by the President would extend the price support program.
+Sugar prices have been supported by the United States Government.
+Currently, such prices are supported by a combination of nonrecourse loans to domestic sugar processors and restrictions on sugar imports.
+The nonrecourse loan portion of the sugar price support system was extended in 1990 to cover the 1991-1995 crops of sugarcane through the Food, Agriculture, Conservation and Trade Act of 1990 and was just extended to cover the 1996-2002 sugar crops pursuant to the Federal Agriculture Improvement and Reform Act of 1996 (the "Agriculture Act") signed into law by President Clinton on April 4, 1996.
+The restrictions on sugar imports are implemented through a tariff-rate quota system determined under the Uruguay Round Agreements Act.

 In 1994 the State of Florida enacted the Everglades Forever Act which significantly affects agriculture in the Everglades Agricultural Area ("EAA").
 The Act calls for the creation of six Stormwater Treatment Areas ("STA") as buffers between the Everglades Protection Area and the EAA.
 The Act imposes substantial taxes on TSC and other agricultural interests to pay for construction of the STAs.
 There is concern in the Sugar segment with the new Clean Air Act and not knowing at this time what will be the complete impact of the Act on this operation.
-The sugarcane growers as well as TSC will need to get Title V permits as required under the Clean Air Act, as amended.
+The sugarane growers as well as TSC will need to get Title V permits as required under the Clean Air Act, as amended.
 It is not known at this time what the full impact of amendments to the Clean Air Act will be on the future operations of the Sugar segment.

-Capital expenditures by TSC in 1995 were \$0.2 million and compare to \$3.4 million in 1994 and \$2.9 million in 1993.
+Capital expenditures by TSC in 1995 were 0.2 million and compare to 3.4 million in 1994 and 2.9 million in 1993.